 - Security questions – criminal conviction history

 Japanese applicants should make sure that the information provided is correct and complete before submitting the application form.
 Any mistakes or inaccuracies can result in undesirable delays or even an NZ eTA application rejection.
-NZ eTA application fees will be non-refundable, in case of rejection or cancellation.

 How Long Does It Take to Get a New Zealand eTA from Japan?